 Gas supply companies can have different roles.
-It could be a trader that purchases gas and sells to other gas supply companies, or it could be the gas user.
+It could be a gas supplier.
+It could also be a trader that purchases gas and sells to other gas supply companies, or it could be the gas user.
 Purchasing can take place via a gas exchange, such as Pegas, from other gas supply companies, or from gas producers.
 A gas supply company could also be the balance administrator.